 c.
 If Detection or Tracking specific object is supported by the 3GPP core network, the SEAL Sensing server may also translates the information included in the specified objects IE in the List of events to a list of IDs that can be handled by the 3GPP core network and includes them in this Sensing Service Request.

-Editor's note 2: the Sensing Service Request may be used to trigger the sensing service provided by 3GPP core network, or used to request the sensing result.
-How the SEAL sensing server utilizes the sensing service will be based on SA2 progress and is FFS.

-6. The sensing-related function in the 3GPP core network sends the Sensing Service Response either directly to the SEAL Sensing server or via the NEF.The response indicates the result of Sensing Service subscription.
+6. The SF in the 3GPP core network sends the Sensing Service Response either directly to the SEAL Sensing server or via the NEF.The response indicates the result of Sensing Service subscription.

-Editor's note 3: the detailed IEs included in the step 5 and step 6 are based on the output of SA2 and are FFS.

 7. The SEAL Sensing server sends a Get Sensing Results Subscription response to the SEAL SM server to indicate the result of Sensing Results Subscription.